KeithIMyers/chromiumos-docs/security_review_howto.md

 # Chrome OS security review HOWTO

+This document describes the Chrome OS security review process.
+It attempts to comprehensively document the process and thus caters to various audiences, most importantly feature owners and security team members.
+Individual sections call out the main target audience where appropriate.

+## Goals

+The Chrome OS security review process' main goal is to ensure new features stay faithful to Chrome OS' security architecture.
+More details on what the review covers are described below in the [review framework] section, but at a high level the goal is to protect our users' data and devices.
+The security review process is designed to make sure that new features don't make it disproportionately easier for attackers to compromise user data or devices.
+In general, every Chrome OS feature requires a security review.

 ## The security review process

 Chrome OS development is structured around six-week cycles called *milestones*.